oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * Presentation Unlinkability: A Verifier should not be able to link two presentations of the same credential.
-* Verifier/Verifier Unlinkability: Two colluding Verifiers should not be able to learn that they have received presentations of the same credential.
+* Verifier/Verifier Unlinkability: The presentations made to two different Verifiers should not reveal that the same credential was presented (e.g., if the two Verifiers collude, or if they are forced by a third party to reveal the presentations made to them, or data leaks from one Verifier to the other).
-* Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to know that a user presented the credential to a certain Verifier that is not behaving maliciously.
+* Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to know that a user presented this credential unless the Verifier is sharing presentation data with the Issuer accidentally, deliberately, or because it is forced to do so.
-* Issuer/Verifier Unlinkability (Colluding/Compromised Verifier): An Issuer of a
+* Issuer/Verifier Unlinkability (Careless/Colluding/Compromised/Coerced Verifier): An Issuer of a
-  credential should not be able to tell that a user presented the credential to a certain Verifier, even if the Verifier colludes with the Issuer or becomes compromised and leaks stored credentials from presentations.
+  credential should under no circumstances be able to tell that a user presented this credential to a certain Verifier.
+In particular this includes cases when the Verifier accidentally or deliberately shares presentation data with the Issuer or is forced to do so.

 In all cases, unlinkability is limited to cases where the disclosed claims do not contain information that directly or indirectly identifies the user.
 For